-Commercial greyhound racing exists in seven countries at 115 tracks worldwide.1 First invented in the United States, commercial racing is typically characterized by a regulating authority, statesanctioned gambling, an industrialized breeding apparatus, a greyhound tattoo identification system, organized kennel operations, and a network of public racetracks.
+Commercial greyhound racing exists in seven countries at 115 tracks worldwide.
+First invented in the United States, commercial racing is typically characterized by a regulating authority, statesanctioned gambling, an industrialized breeding apparatus, a greyhound tattoo identification system, organized kennel operations, and a network of public racetracks.

-Dog racing is currently legal in the United States, Australia, Ireland, Mexico, New Zealand, the United Kingdom, and Vietnam.2 Even within these jurisdictions, commercial racing has been outlawed in many states, most recently Florida in the USA.3 Non-commercial dog racing is also known to exist in twenty-one countries.4 of 42,000 greyhound pups per year, including the thousands who never get named and are omitted from industry record keeping.
+Dog racing is currently legal in the United States, Australia, Ireland, Mexico, New Zealand, the United Kingdom, and Vietnam.
+Even within these jurisdictions, commercial racing has been outlawed in many states, most recently Florida in the USA.
+Non-commercial dog racing is also known to exist in twenty-one countries.